Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 Realized values: value1 = 1.00 value2 = 0.74 value3 = 9.61 value4 = 2.94 value5 = 0.95 value6 = 1.01
 ```

-## `DiscreteDrillingProperty`
+## Discrete Drilling Properties
 Similarly, there is an abstract class called `DiscreteDrillingProperty` to describe booleans or enumerated values.
 It has also a property called `Value`, which is a
 `DiscreteDistribution`.
 It has three direct sub-classes:
 - `DeterministicBooleanDrillingProperty`: used to represent a boolean value with no uncertainty, i.e., deterministic.
 It defines a specific property called `DeterministicDiscreteProperty`
 that allows to access with the correct type the underlying statistical probability distribution.
 It has a `Probability` property which returns the probability of the underlying
 `DeterministicDiscreteDistribution` for the target `0`.
-It has also a `BooleanValue` that defines the boolean state of the instance, which is determinstic for this class.
+It has also a `BooleanValue` that defines the boolean state of the instance, which is deterministic for this class.
 - `BernoulliDrillingProperty`: used to represent a boolean value with an uncertainty.
 The `Probability` property is used to define the uncertainty.
 The `BooleanValue` property
 is true if the `Probability` is greater than 0.5 and false otherwise.
 - `GeneralDiscreteDrillingProperty`: used to represent a general discrete probability for a boolean value.